tc-seiko/tc-seiko.github.io/notes/never-eat-alone.md

 - Develop a niche: think of several areas where your company underperformance and choose to focus on the one area that is least attended to.
   - It looked to me like ICA automation was being neglected at work because we didn't have ATG anymore.
 It was a niche I thought I could add a lot of value since it felt like an area we were underperforming.
 - Follow the money: creativity is worthless if it can't be applied.
 Pick something that will make or save someone money.
+- The most gripping stories are those concerning identity—who we are, where we’ve come from, and where we’re going.
+They tap into something common to all people.
+That doesn’t mean your business, your résumé, or whatever content you’re trying to pitch actually has to be oversimplified or overly universal.
+But you should figure out how to spin your yarn in a fashion that (a) is simple to understand, and (b) everybody can relate to.
+Another way to think about this is to ask yourself, “How does my content help others answer who they are, where they are from, and where they are going?
+  - I think this last sentence is a key point and is generally applicable.<i class="fa fa-road"></i> I should be thinking about these questions when I create any sort of content, even emails.
+Drafting my emails (for example) to these questions will make it more powerful.
 - Use emotion to convince your doubters that underdogs sometimes win and Goliaths sometimes crumble.

 <!--